Page contents:

 - You may want to ask to see copies of your tenants’ pets treatment records from their vet so you’re assured that the animal is properly taken care of.
 This will reduce problems like infestation.

-- Try and get a reference from a previous landlord, where the tenant has lived with the pets.
+- If the tenant has a rental history, try to get a reference from a previous landlord, where the tenant has lived with the pet(s).

-- Take into consideration the lifestyle of the tenants; if they’re going to be at work all day (or night), bear in mind the dog/pet will most likely be left alone at home during that time.
+- Take into consideration the lifestyle of the tenants; if they’re going to be at work all day (or night), bear in mind the pet will most likely be left home alone during those time.

 - Non pet-friendly landlords will demand anywhere between 4 – 6 weeks’ rent for a deposit.